Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ## Handle Event Hubs exceptions

 All Event Hubs exceptions are wrapped in an [AmqpException][AmqpException].
 They often have an underlying AMQP error code which specifies whether an error is retryable or not.
 For retryable errors (ie. "amqp\:connection\:forced" or "amqp\:link\:detach-forced"), the client libraries will attempt to recover from these errors based on the [retry options][AmqpRetryOptions] specified when instantiating the client.
 To configure retry options, follow the sample [Publish events to specific partition][PublishEventsToSpecificPartition].
-If the error is non-retryable, there is some configuration issue that the customer needs to resolve.
+If the error is non-retryable, there is some configuration issue that needs to be resolved.

 The recommended way to solve the specific exception the AMQP exception represents is to follow the [Event Hubs Messaging Exceptions][EventHubsMessagingExceptions] guidance.